psFried/SPIDA_DB_examples/simple-report/README.md

 ### Notes

 - The app will download every project in spidadb and create a table showing each user email and how many poles they have in SPIDA DB
 - This is obviously *very* simplistic.
-For a production environment, we would obviously want to persist required data and only query for what we need.
+For a production environment, we would definitely want to persist required data and only query for what we need.
 - SPIDA DB always returns results ordered by dateModified, with the most recent first.
-This make a 'pole and update' pretty easy for generating reports.
+This make a 'poll and update' pretty easy for generating reports.